aldettinger/camel-quarkus-workshop/README.md

 Once a notification is sent to the Slack channel.
 One would like to check this order.

 To achieve that, we will create a GET endpoint that gets an order by its id.
 Go back to [MyRoutes class](part-5-kafka/src/main/java/org/acme/MyRoutes.java).
 Check the REST Route.
-Notice that there is a commented part of a Route, uncomment it and implement the missing part.
+Notice that a part of the route is commented.
+Please, uncomment it and implement the missing part.

 This part creates a REST endpoint that gets an order with an id.
 That id is set as REST parameter.
 Use JPA to find the CoffeeOrder by id.
-Use the producer with the option of using a query.
+Use a `JPA` producer with the `query` endpoint option.

 To help you, this is the JPA query you would use:
 ```
-select m  from org.acme.CoffeeOrder m  where id =${header.id}
+select m from org.acme.CoffeeOrder m  where id = ${header.id}
 ```

-The {id} parameter has been put by camel in the headers of the message.
-In order to send the query to the JPA producer with a dynamic header value such as ${header.id}, you will need to use [To Dynamic EIP](https://camel.apache.org/components/3.14.x/eips/toD-eip.html).
+The `id` path parameter has been automatically stored by Camel as a header named `id`.
+In order to send the query to the JPA producer with a dynamic header value such as ${header.id}, you will need to use [To Dynamic EIP](https://camel.apache.org/components/latest/eips/toD-eip.html).

 Next convert the message to JSON.

-Next test your REST endpoint.
+And finally, test your REST endpoint.

 ```
 $ curl http://localhost:8080/order-api/order/1
 ```

-Congrats! you've just achieved your first integration application with Apache Camel and Quarkus.
+Congrats!
+You've just learned few more Camel Quarkus tricks.

 ## Part 6 - Quarkus JVM mode
 Estimate time : 15 minutes